Vilhjálmur Vilhjálmsson (singer): Later career and solo career

 During the summer of 1970, Vilhjálmur was given the opportunity to record a two-song album for the SG Hljómplötur record label.
 This was Vilhjálmur's first solo album and the picture on the cover was taken on his wedding day.
-The songs on the album were "Hún hring minn ber" (translation: She bears my ring) and "Árið 2012" (translation: The Year 2012), which is the first Icelandic version of the Mexican song La Golondrina.
+The songs on the album were "Árið 2012" (translation: The Year 2012) and "Hún hring minn ber" (translation: She bears my ring), which is the first Icelandic version of the Mexican song La Golondrina.

 Vilhjálmur and his sister Elly recorded an album together in 1969.
 The record consisted of 12 songs and had the title "Systkinin Vilhjálmur og Elly Vilhjálms syngja saman" (translation: The siblings Vilhjálmur and Elly Vilhjálms sing together).

 Vilhjálmur and Elly decided in consultation with Svavar Gests to make 2 more records as a follow-up to their first record together.
 They decided to start as quickly as possible because Vilhjálmur had intended to take a break from the music scene.
 The records were a tribute to two Icelandic musicians that had an anniversary coming up.
 The first record was made to honor Sigfús Halldórsson who had made many songs the Icelandic people knew by heart.
 The title of the record is "Vilhjálmur og Elly Vilhjálms syngja kunnustu lög Sigfúsar Halldórssonar" (translation: Vilhjálmur and Elly Vilhjálms sing the best known songs by Sigfús Halldórsson) and came out in early April 1970.
 The second record came out in September 1970 and honored Freymóður Jóhannsson, who was better known by his pseudonym The 12th of September.
 The record was given the name: Vilhjálmur og Elly – Lög Tólfta September (Vilhjálmur and Elly – The songs by 12 September).
 It received decent reviews although not as good reviews as their first record.

 Vilhjálmur and Elly recorded their final record together in 1971 where they sang 12 Christmas songs picked by Svavar Gests.
 The record became a big success and was used as the soundtrack to the nation's Christmas preparations all around the country.

 Vilhjálmur recorded 2 solo records; one in 1972 and another in 1973.
 The first record was called "Glugginn hennar Kötu" (Kate's Window).
 Glugginn hennar Kötu is a 12-song record and the songs were personally picked by Vilhjálmur.
 The second record was called "Fjórtán fyrstu login" (translation: The First 14 Songs).
 The record was a collection of old recordings by Vilhjálmur.